pedrocerrano/CoinBrowser/index.md

 			* return

 Okay, this next section will be the most challenging aspect of your Paired Programming Project.
-* Declare a Do -> Try -> Catch block
+* Declare a Do -> Try -> Catch block.
-* Within the body of the `do`
+* Within the body of the `do`:
 	* `if let` a new constant named `topLevelArrayOfCoinDictionaries`
-		* I know that’s a long name.. but I want it to be readable for what the constant technically is…
+		* I know that’s a long name but I want it to be readable for what the constant technically is…
 	* assign the value of `try` ing to create a `JSONObject` with the `data` you unwrapped above.
 This should allow some fragments, and be `optionally Type Cast` as an Array of Dictionaries that hold String keys and String values.
 		* `[[String:String]]`
 Within the `true` body of the `if let` you just created we need to loop through the `topLevelArrayOfCoinDictionaries` and interact with each dictionary one at a time.
-* for `coinDictionary` in `topLevelArrayOfCoinDictionaries`
+* for `coinDictionary` in `topLevelArrayOfCoinDictionaries`:
-	* `if let` you can create a constant named `id` and assign the value of `coinDictionary`subscrtiped with the key `”id”`
+	* `if let` you can create a constant named `id` and assign the value of `coinDictionary`subscrtiped with the key `”id”`.
-	* continuing with the same `if` create a new constant named `symbol` and assign the value of  `coinDictionary`subscrtiped with the key `”symbol”`
+	* continuing with the same `if` create a new constant named `symbol` and assign the value of  `coinDictionary`subscrtiped with the key `”symbol”`.
-	* continuing with the same `if` create a new constant named `name` and assign the value of  `coinDictionary`subscrtiped with the key `”name”`
+	* continuing with the same `if` create a new constant named `name` and assign the value of  `coinDictionary`subscrtiped with the key `”name”`.
-Within the true of this `if let`
+Within the true of this `if let`:
-*  Create a new constant named `parcedCoin` and assign the value of a `Coin` initialized with the property’s we just subscripted from the `coinDictionary`
+*  Create a new constant named `parcedCoin` and assign the value of a `Coin` initialized with the property’s we just subscripted from the `coinDictionary`.
-* append this to the `source of truth`
+* append this to the `source of truth`.
 * above the closing brace of the `do` call you successful completion.
 	* completion(true)
-Within the body of the `catch`
+Within the body of the `catch`:
-*  print `”Error in Do/Try/Catch: \(error.localizedDescription)”`
+*  print `”Error in Do/Try/Catch: \(error.localizedDescription)”`.
-* call the completion as a failure
+* call the completion as a failure.

 Take a well-deserved sigh of relief.
 We did it!
 We have completed the networking code required to hit the `API Endpoint` and parse the data to create our `Coin` objects!
 Well done.